Our research is editorially independent but we may earn a commission for purchases made through our links.

 Møn, Denmark is actually an island and is a UNESCO biosphere reserve in the Baltic Sea.
 The unmistakable slice of land is distinct thanks to stark chalk cliffs that hover over the turquoise ocean.
 On land, things become further diverse along the countryside.
 Despite that tourists have definitely taken notice of this magical place, a Dark Sky status has been obtained and maintained for all who visit to enjoy.
 Stege is a go-to tourism town on the island, with restaurants, history and seasonal festivals.

 Have you ever heard of Niue?
 It’s a microscopic “island country” Northeast of New Zealand.
 And while not as big as some tropical paradises, it measures up, and then some.
 Colorful reefs for diving, fossilized coral pathways, green foliage and caves that meet the ultra-blue waters can give one a vague idea of the level of beauty on peaceful Niue.
 But words cannot do it justice alone.
-Learning about the tropical landscape, it’s mind-blowing to discover that this is also not just a Dark Sky community, but in a sense, as Dark Sky nation.
+Learning about the tropical landscape, it’s mind-blowing to discover that this is also not just a Dark Sky community, but in a sense, as a Dark Sky nation.

 Sark, Channel Islands